santoshrajkumar/Git-Cheat-Sheet/readme.md

 * One SSH key will come up.
 Copy that key.
 * Goto your github.com account and then go to account settings.
 Then select ```SSH and GPG Keys```.
 * The under SSH keys, select new SSH key.
 * Then you'll be promted to enter title & key.
 You can keep any title.
 For the key, enter the SSH key previously copied.
-Then select Add SSH key.
+Then select Add SSH key .